 Labour and birth

 You may be on a ward with a number of other women.
-Once you are moved to the labour ward, your partner will be able to join you for the final stages of labour and the birth.
+Once you are moved to the labour ward, your nominated support partner will be able to join you for the final stages of labour and the birth.

-Your partner can be at the birth
+Your nominated support partner can be at the birth

-Your birth partner can be at the birth, including most caesarean sections.
+Your nominated support partner can be at the birth, including most caesarean sections.
 But if your doctor or midwife thinks it is not appropriate, they will let you know.
 Examples of where it might not be appropriate would be if you are under general anaesthetic (where you’re asleep) while having a Caesarean section.